franknmungai/react-hackathon/docs/02-getting-started.md

 ```

 This creates a new app with React and installs the dependencies.
 Run `cd chess-client` to navigate to that folder and run `npm start` to start the application.
+`npx` and `npm` commands were installed as part of your installation of Node.js

 ![img](../static/img/Screenshot1.png)